thomas051083/psd-psw/_events/learning-journeys-1(1-6Jul).md

     </td>
     <td>
       <b>SkillsFuture Advice Workshop for Public Officers</b>
-      <br>4 July (Thur) , 9.00am - 11.00am or 11.00am - 1.00pm
+      <br>4 July (Thur), 9.00am - 11.00am or 11.00am - 1.00pm
-      <br>Discover initiatives that support your career planning and skills upgrading at the SkillsFuture Advice workshop.
+      <br>Discover how to plan your career and upgrade your skills as a Public Service officer at a specially curated SkillsFuture Advice workshop for you.
       <br><a href="/events/learning-journeys/event-details/LA_SFAWfPO">Click here to find out more.</a>
     </td>
   </tr>